gender, food, & culture

-As a cultural historian of the Arabic-speaking world, I ask how kitchens and culinary practices can help us understand histories of gender, class, and race in North Africa.
-My primary sources include oral histories of home cooks and cookbook authors, out-of-print cookbooks fished out of dusty used bookstalls, novels and films, and archival material ranging from probate records to personal letters.
+As a cultural historian of the Arabic-speaking world, I ask how kitchens and culinary practices can help us understand histories of gender, class, race, and ethnicity in North Africa.
+My primary sources include oral histories of home cooks, out-of-print cookbooks fished out of dusty used bookstalls, novels and films, and archival material ranging from probate records to personal letters.

-I work at the intersection of cultural history and gender studies in the Middle East and North Africa.
+My work lies at the intersection of cultural history and gender studies in the Middle East and North Africa.
 I look at food and kitchens as avenues leading into under-explored corners of the region's histories, from the materiality of modernity to the affective force of national belonging.
-Paying attention to bodies and what people (or characters) put in them can offer new ways for us to think about big-picture concepts and questions, like patriarchy and knowledge (as I argue in an essay about The Thousand and One Nights) or domesticity and modernity (as I explore in my dissertation project).
+Paying attention to bodies and what people (or characters) put in them can offer new ways for us to think about big-picture concepts and questions, like patriarchy and knowledge (as I argue in an essay about The Thousand and One Nights) or domesticity and modernity (as I explore in my current research project).

 Integrating digital approaches into my research helps both bring it to life and deepen my analysis: I believe the best way to do a close reading of a historical cookbook or a fictional meal is to cook your way through it.